-Catalyst and WorldCat both maintain your search result list while also opening an individual item, causing confusion for Zotero.
+WorldCat maintains your search result list while also opening an individual item, causing confusion for Zotero.
 This leaves you with two options:

 Option 1: Click the Zotero Icon in your browser (which will look like a folder) and select your item from the list there.

-Option 2: Export items from Catalyst or WorldCat and then Import them into Zotero.
+Option 2: Export items from WorldCat and then Import them into Zotero.
 Here's how...

 Questions?
 Contact firstname.lastname@example.org